micts/RecommenderSystem/Readme.md

-## Matrix Factorization for Recommendation: An Implementation using Netflix data.
+## Matrix Factorization for Recommendation: An Implementation Using Netflix Data.

 This is a project in the framework of the course *Advances in Data Mining* of Leiden University.